-The Navy has launched the next generation mobile satellites, termed the Multiple User Objective System (MUOS) that use the bands 243.525-270.05 MHz and 280-320 MHz.
-The MUOS is undergoing testing and is not fully operational as of September, 2014.
+The Navy plans to uses the bands 243.525-270.05 MHz and 280-320 MHz for the new generation mobile satellites, termed the Multiple User Objective System (MUOS).
 The Navy has awarded contracts for the MUOS, and overall, the MUOS will be \$6.4 billion system.
-The MUOS enables communications to various terminal devices such as handhelds, laptops, and personal communications units.
-To support legacy systems, the MUOS will use a narrowband system of 64 kbps/channel and below.7 The MUOS will use wideband-code-division-multiple-access (WCDMA) technology, the same technology as some forms of the third generation (3G) commercial cellphone technology.8 The capacity is 4 Mbps per antenna beam.
+The satellite launches began in February 2012.
+The MUOS will enable communications to various terminal devices such as handhelds, laptops, and personal communications units.
+The MUOS will be a narrowband system of 64 kbps/channel and below.
+The capacity is 4 Mbps per antenna beam.
+The MUOS will use wideband-code-division-multiple-access (WCDMA) technology, the same technology as some forms of the third generation (3G) commercial cellphone technology.